ADKaster/adkaster.github.io/_posts/2022-4-30-SerenityOS-Superbuild.md

 1. Ensure LibM and LibC headers are installed into the sysroot for the build
 1. Build the C++ standard library (libstdc++) and install it into the sysroot for the Kernel and Userland to link against.

+In the early days, the folks working on the Toolchain build didn't realize that we don't actually need to *build* the C library, Math library, etc. and only need the headers for the runtime library build.
+This was corrected later (2020 time-frame).

-But wait, we can just download a version of gcc from our linux distribution's pacakage manager right?
+But wait, we can just download a version of gcc from our linux distribution's package manager right?
 Why do we need to build the compiler and linker from source?
 The answer is simple to state, but subtle to explain: We need a cross-compiler toolchain that knows how to ``target`` serenity, and upstream gcc/binutils don't know anything about serenity.

 ### What's a cross-compiler?